-Looking ahead, the Board will assess the impact of the COVID-19 pandemic on the Group's operations and financial performance and closely monitor the Group's exposure to the risks and uncertainties in connection therewith.
-The Group will continue to strengthen its customized comprehensive apparel designing and sourcing services to cater the existing and potential customers' needs.
-The Group will actively promote its products in various ways including (i) display and promote sample products in showroom in Hong Kong and in the UK during customers' visits; and (ii) e-promotion via online platforms tailored for individual customers.
+Looking ahead, the Group will continue to strengthen its customized comprehensive apparel designing and sourcing services to better fulfill our commitments to the existing and potential customers.
+The Group will actively approach the existing and potential customers to explore new business opportunities through its business network.
+The Group will also continue to optimize (i) its display and promote sample products in showroom in Hong Kong and in the UK for customers' visits; and (ii) e-promotion via online platforms tailored for individual customers.
 The Directors believe that regular communications with the Group's customers allows the Group to better understand their needs and requirements, which in turn will strengthen the relationships between the Group and its customers.